 Photos by Heather Saunders

 The logistics involved were not insignificant.
 The effort required more than a year of planning in order to coordinate all of the moving parts.
 Lisa enlisted the help of an entire team of floral designers, photographer Heather Saunders, plus many other Detroit-based creatives and nonprofit leaders to assist with various aspects of the exhibition.
 Flower House also involved numerous practical considerations and logistical challenges beyond simply choosing the flowers (although I understand that alone was quite a task).
-For example, the house had no utilities, which meant providing food, water, power (plus potties) to the dozens of designers, volunteers and throngs of media that flocked to the event over the seven day period.
+For example, the house had no utilities, which meant providing food, water, and power (plus potties) to the dozens of designers, volunteers, and throngs of media that flocked to the event over the seven-day period.

 My schedule didn’t allow me to participate in the installation, but many of my flower friends, including one of my Floret Team members, Susan Studer King, got involved.
 Meanwhile, I lived vicariously through all the beautiful #flowerhousedetroit photos posted on Instagram.